GSA/CFO.gov/_cards/2021-11-26-0501-Alternate-Budget-Concepts,-Policies-and-Principles-Mid.md

 behavior_illustrations: Examines a variety of program plans and funding to determine performance in accordance with appropriate procedures, regulations and law ?
 Develops budget and financial guidelines that conform to fiscal requirements ?
 Makes recommendations regarding the budget process or financial operations
 proficiency_level_definition: Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes ?
 Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
- - 32 1323 -  FPM 233 - Applications in Business, Cost and Financial Management, Learning Tree, <a href="https://www.learningtree.com/courses/1323/fac-p-pm-certification-applications-in-business-cost-and-financial-management/">https://www.learningtree.com/courses/1323/fac-p-pm-certification-applications-in-business-cost-and-financial-management/</a>
+ - 32 1323&#58;  FPM 233 - Applications in Business, Cost and Financial Management, Learning Tree, <a href="https://www.learningtree.com/courses/1323/fac-p-pm-certification-applications-in-business-cost-and-financial-management/">https://www.learningtree.com/courses/1323/fac-p-pm-certification-applications-in-business-cost-and-financial-management/</a>
- - 33 Excel - Creating Business Budgets, Carahsoft, <a href="https://www.linkedin.com/learning/excel-creating-business-budgets">https://www.linkedin.com/learning/excel-creating-business-budgets</a>
+ - 33 Excel&#58; Creating Business Budgets, Carahsoft, <a href="https://www.linkedin.com/learning/excel-creating-business-budgets">https://www.linkedin.com/learning/excel-creating-business-budgets</a>
 filters: Alternate-Budget-Concepts-Policies-and-Principles GS-10-13 series-0501
 ---